vuyelwasharleen/week-1-web-development/README.md

 ### Submission:
-        Submit the link to your GitHub repository for evaluation through the GitHub Classrooms assignment.
+        When you push and commit changes to the index.html file, your submission will be received for evaluation.